-Here are 10 ways I use my Instant Pot to make cooking healthy & delicious food quicker, easier and healthier.
+Here are 10 ways I use my Instant Pot to make delicious, healthy food in far less time than traditional cooking methods.

 I decided to share 10 ways I use my Instant Pot for those who might be kicking the tires on buying one and wondering if it is a useful appliance.